 Why do male cats have nipples?

-Nipples seem rather superfluous on males if they are not going to nurse offspring.
+Nipples seem somewhat superfluous on males if they are not going to nurse offspring.
 The reason male cats (and all mammals) have nipples is that during early development, only the X (female) chromosome is expressed, and the Y (male) chromosome is silenced.
 During this time, all embryos follow the female blueprint.
-Eventually, the sex determination process kicks in and a gene on the Y chromosome induces changes that lead to the development of male genitalia.
+Eventually, the sex determination process kicks in, and a gene on the Y chromosome induces changes that lead to the development of male genitalia.
 But by the time this has occurred, the nipples have already developed on the developing kitten.

 How is milk made?

 Milk is produced by specialised cells called cuboidal cells, or lactocytes which are located in the breast alveoli (small cavity sacs).
 Alvioli form into clusters known as lobules.
-Milk is secreted by the cuboidal cells, where it fills the alveoli, from there it travels along the mammary gland ducts and leaves the body via the nipples when the kitten suckles.
+The cuboidal cells secrete milk, where it fills the alveoli, from there it travels along the mammary gland ducts and leaves the body via the nipples when the kitten suckles.

 Where are the cat’s nipples located?

 Nipples run along the anterior (front) portion of the cat’s body and run from the chest down to the abdomen.

 How many nipples do cats have?